tombefieux/CSVtoMYSQL/README.md

-# CSVtoMYSQL
+# CSVtoSQL
-This software can convert a CSV file into SQL queries to build a database.
+This software can convert a CSV file to SQL queries to build a database.

 ## Informations
 The first line of the CSV file must contain the names of the columns.